arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/delete_api_query_slow.md

 @startDocuBlock delete_api_query_slow
 @brief clears the list of slow AQL queries

-@RESTHEADER{DELETE /_api/query/slow, Clears the list of slow AQL queries, deleteSlowQueries}
+@RESTHEADER{DELETE /_api/query/slow, Clears the list of slow AQL queries, clearSlowAqlQueryList}

 @RESTDESCRIPTION
 Clears the list of slow AQL queries in the currently selected database